sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 Based on [this](https://learning.oreilly.com/library/view/mastering-minimal-apis/9781803237824/B17902_10.xhtml) book.

-To test load on a web application and tells us how many requests per second it can handle, we can use [**k6**](https://github.com/grafana/k6) tool.
+To test load on a web application and determine how many requests per second it can handle, we can use the [**k6**](https://github.com/grafana/k6) tool.

 Use cases for the k6 tool: